 Multnomah Village offers an abundance of things to do — especially when it comes to welcoming watering holes.
 When The Ship Tavern opened way back in 1944, it only served one beer on tap; today, the nautical-themed dive offers two-dozen brews, as well as tasty subs and chili dogs.

-First opened in 1978, independent bookstore Annie Bloom’s Books is rivaled locally only by Powell’s City of Books for its selection of new fiction, travel guides, cookbooks and children’s books.
+First opened in 1978, independent bookstore Annie Bloom’s Books joins the few, favorite, small independent bookstores in Portland, with a great selection of new fiction, travel guides, cookbooks and children’s books.
 Kids also love visiting Thinker Toys, where they can enjoy hands-on playtime with the latest creations by Playmobil, Webkinz, Haba and Ravensburger.

-If beer is on your shopping list, there’s no better spot than John’s Market.
-This unassuming-looking store houses more than 400 wines and 1,000 bottled beers, including rare, highly prized brews like EKU 28 and Stone Vertical Epic.
+If beer is on your shopping list, there’s no better spot than John’s Marketplace.
+This unassuming-looking store houses more than 400 wines and 1,000 bottled beers, including rare and limited-edition brews.
+John’s also has beers on tap and serves hot and cold sandwiches.

 Was this page helpful?